2. Firewalla-managed DNS Services Explained (with flowchart)

 |DNS over HTTPS (DoH)||No||Yes||No||Yes||Firewalla|

-- If you trust the DNS service provider but don't trust your ISP, choose DNS over HTTPS,
+- If you trust your DNS service provider, but don't trust your ISP, choose DNS over HTTPS.

-- If you do not want any DNS queries getting changed or filtered, pick Unbound
+- If you do not want any DNS queries getting changed or filtered, use Unbound.

 Why can't Unbound and DoH be used together?

 DoH and Unbound are different technologies.
 DoH is the transport that your applications use to talk to DNS servers.
-And Unbound itself is a DNS server.
-Since you are local, there is no point to use DoH to talk to Unbound.
+Unbound itself is a local DNS server so there is no point to use DoH to talk to Unbound.